-Participation in research with our faculty gives our majors a chance to use the problem-solving ability that we are teaching them and also gain new skills and make new professional contacts.
+Participation in research with our faculty gives our majors a chance to use the problem-solving ability that we are teaching them and also gain new skill and make new professional contacts.
 For many students, this experience is the beginning of a lifelong career.

 Research participation may take different forms.
 Students who have completed at least 12 hours of courses in the major may participate for course credit through PHYS492 Independent Study.
 Students may also participate through Directed Study (PHYS397) as well as informal mentorships with our faculty members.
 In each case, the first step is to talk to one of our faculty members and get their permission to participate.

 You will find that our faculty members are more than willing to welcome you into their research group.
 They are required to list their independent study students and their informal mentorships as part of their total teaching load — They get credit for these activities.
 In addition, many of them got their start as undergraduate researchers.